SOW Keys to Success: Data Services Parameters and Expectations

 • CINC is happy to and will assist with all of the following Client responsibilities.
 CINC time spent may be subject to change control and respective hourly rates.

 • Data files are supplied by Client.
 If data files must be obtained from third party vendors such as banks, Client is responsible for obtaining them.
-CINC may assist with obtaining data in which case Client is responsible for providing access.
+CINC may be able to assist with obtaining data in which case Client is responsible for providing access.

 • Client is responsible for data quality, completeness, and clean up from source systems.